shelleyolivia/learn-tutorials/network-documentation/celo/tutorial/celo-complete-dao-dapp/part-3.md

   },
 });
 ```

-Subsequently, in the Redux section, we will add the functionality to connect the Screen to the Wallet and carry out user actions.
+Notice anything missing?
+Don't worry, we will add the functionality to connect this screen to the Wallet and carry out user actions in the Redux tutorial.

+&nbsp;
-Side Menu Navigation
+## Side Menu Navigation

 This is based on React Navigation’s Drawer Navigation.
 To use the React Drawer navigation, you have to install and set up React Navigation following the instructions in the [docs](https://reactnavigation.org/docs/getting-started)
 The instructions for designing a Drawer based navigation can be found [here](https://reactnavigation.org/docs/drawer-based-navigation).